rajrohanyadav/rajrohanyadav/README.md

 ### I'm a Cloud Engineer, currently working with Teradata

-- Working on DevOps Automation using ansible, jenkins
+- Currently working with Go, Python and TypeScript
+- Solving problems related to Authentication and Authorization for a wide range of Teradata products
+- Designing services which will Authenticate millions of users daily in the cloud.
-- Doing full stack web development
+- Doing full stack development
-- I like learning anything that fascinates me
 - I like designing UI/UX for websites & apps in my free time
-- 2021 goals
+- 2022 goals
-  - Work on more open-source projects
   - Write more blogs
+  - Learn Learn Learn !!!

 ### Socials
 [<img align="left" alt="Rohan Yadav | Dev.to" width="22" src="https://simpleicons.org/icons/devdotto.svg" />][dev.to]